ameenkb/ameenkb.github.com/index.md

 ## ABOUT ME
-Myself Ameen.K.B from Thrissur, Kerala.
-I'm pursuing my 4th year of B.Tech in the stream of Electrical and Electronics Engineering from MES College of Engineering, Kuttippuram.
+A young man from Thrissur, Kerala, pursuing the 4th year of B.Tech in the stream of Electrical and Electronics Engineering from MES College of Engineering, Kuttippuram.
+Always curious to learn about the modern world and technology :wink:.

+As Dean Kamen said,
+> Every once in a while, a new technology, an old problem, and a big idea turn into an innovation.

 ### FOLLOW ME
 [![Facebook](https://cdn1.iconfinder.com/data/icons/lumin-social-media-icons/512/Facebook-64.png)](https://facebook.com/ameintruztmi)